Skip navigation

 • Add your voice to change: sign petitions like the Music Climate Declaration, go to rallies, and share them with your fans.

-• 7.4 MILLION fans reached through artist social media channels, including those of global phenomenon Tame Impala, Aussie rock legend Jimmy Barnes, musical storytellers DRMNGNOW and NIDALA, classical and jazz heavyweight Deborah Cheetham AO, and Andrea Keller, and industry mainstays Ella Hooper and Something For Kate.
+• 7.4 million fans were reached through artist social media channels, including those of global phenomenon Tame Impala, Aussie rock legends Jimmy Barnes and Rob Hirst of Midnight Oil, musical storytellers DRMNGNOW and NIDALA, classical and jazz heavyweights Deborah Cheetham AO and Andrea Keller, and industry mainstays Ella Hooper, Alex The Astronaut and Something For Kate.

-• The campaign was featured across major media channels, including features on The Today Show, ABC News Breakfast, Prime 7, Guardian Australia, the Herald Sun, Daily Telegraph and Rolling Stone.
+• The campaign received widespread media coverage, including features on The Today Show, ABC News Breakfast, Prime 7, Guardian Australia, the Herald Sun, Daily Telegraph and Rolling Stone.

-• Performers advocated for climate action on stages across Australia, including at Bluesfest Byron Bay, Groovin the Moo, Tamworth Country Music Festival, WOMADELAIDE, Fulltilt Festival, and at venues ranging from the Corner Hotel to the Princess Theatre - reaching over 260,000 people.
+• Performers advocated for climate action on some of the biggest stages across Australia, from Bluesfest Byron Bay and Groovin the Moo to Tamworth Country Music Festival and WOMADELAIDE – reaching over 260,000 people.

 6. Be a role model of caring for Country

-Link up with local regeneration projects, tree plantings, beach clean ups when you’re in town.
+Link up with local regeneration projects, tree plantings and beach clean ups when you’re in town.
 Tim Minchin’s Greening page has a great list of active local groups to connect with across Australia and Aotearoa.
 And make it visible, letting your fans know what you’re doing and why.
+If you can, invite them along!

 7. Tell the right story

-When speaking out about the natural world, consider the words and phrases The Guardian and journalist George Monbiot use (and which ones they avoid).
-Click the links to find out why ‘climate crisis’ is better than ‘climate change’, and ‘living systems’ is better than ‘natural resources’.
-As Monbiot says, we need to “talk about the living world with words that engage people, reveal rather than disguise realities, and honour what we seek to protect”.
+When speaking out about the natural world, consider the words and phrases you use.
+Language has an inherent power to tell a story.
+As Journalist George Monbiot says, we need to “talk about the living world with words that engage people, reveal rather than disguise realities, and honour what we seek to protect.”
+We’ve pulled a couple of his suggestions out from his article in The Guardian below.

 8. Consider your content